Do Go On - 425 - The WWI Christmas Truce

 Too often.

-And you know something would come up.
-Certainly would.
+You know something would come up.

-On this episode I'm going to look at Christmas time during wartime from 1899 to present,
+On this episode, I'm going to look at Christmas time

-with of course a big stop off at the famous Christmas truce of 1914.
+with, of course, a big stop-off at the famous Christmas truce of 1914.

 So let's get into it.